smcclatchy/machine-learning-for-biomedical-science/_episodes/02-clustering.md

 > > hc <- hclust(d)
 > > mypar()
 > > plot(hc)
+> > # A hint to determine the disimilarity between two samples is to look at
+> > # how hight would be the dendogram be cut in order to have these two
+> > # samples in the same group.
+The higher the cut, the disimilar those samples are.
+> > # In this case the cut that would join sample 19 and 14 is higher than any
+> > # of the other pairs.
 > > ~~~
 > > {: .language-r}
 > > # 7 and 23 - 141